Contact

 Checkout fully customizable only in the Plus plan

-Advantages & Disadvantages of WordPress
+Pros & cons of WordPress (WooCommerce)

-• Security depends heavily on your hosting settings and the plugins you choose.
+• Security depends heavily on setup quality

 Advantages